Chelsea monitoring Nottingham Forest’s Murillo | OneFootball

 Article image:Chelsea monitoring Nottingham Forest’s Murillo

-Chelsea have shortlisted Nottingham Forest centre-half Murillo as the Blues search for defensive reinforcement this summer, according to Jacob Steinberg.
+Chelsea have shortlisted Nottingham Forest centre-half Murillo as they search for defensive reinforcements this summer, according to journalist Jacob Steinberg.

 OneFootball Videos